MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-profile.md

 7. Your profile will be generated and presented in the panel on the left.
 8. Enter a title for your profile (only used to identify your profile within MPG, so you can find and edit it later) and click "Save Profile".
 9. Your profile will be saved (both in MPG and on IPFS) and submitted to the Index.
 10. Your profile will be listed under 'My Profiles'.
-You can visit it my clicking on the title, or modify or delete it using the buttons.
+You can visit it by clicking on the title, or modify or delete it using the buttons.

 ## 2. Hosted on Your Server